EddyVerbruggen/SocialSharing-PhoneGap-Plugin/README.md

 This plugin was enhanced for Plugman / PhoneGap Build by [Eddy Verbruggen](http://www.x-services.nl).
 The original code was created by [Cameron Lerch](https://github.com/bfcam/phonegap-ios-social-plugin).
-I also included a nice enhancement poster [here](https://github.com/bfcam/phonegap-ios-social-plugin/issues/3#issuecomment-21353674) to allow sharing files from the internet.
+I also included a nice enhancement posted [here](https://github.com/bfcam/phonegap-ios-social-plugin/issues/3#issuecomment-21353674) to allow sharing files from the internet.

 ## 5. License